 “I had three goals in mind writing it,” she says.
 “The first is that it serves up information, instruction, encouragement, and inspiration to the reader.
 The second purpose was to bestow honor to my parents.
 The third was to pay tribute to the farmer and farmers markets.”

 She says watching the resurgence of markets in the community has been great to witness.
 Her plans are to continue “marketing markets” and hopes sharing her multi-generational family’s involvement with farming and vending will help others.
 Her father held a belief Evansville needs a big farmers market and Schroeder agrees.

 “I wanted to continue being his voice,” she says.
 “I just don’t want to stop.
 I don’t want the markets to stop.”

 For more information about “Market Table Memories,” contact Pattie Davis at 812-421-8032.

-Evansville Living has teamed up with local screen printer Burnt Prairie Print Shop to create a limited edition, custom-designed tote bag.
-The Homegrown Market Tote will be sold at St. Mary’s Market Days beginning July 16, and also is available directly from Tucker Publishing Group for $15.
-The premium cotton tote has a large bottom gusset and includes a copy of the July/August magazine.
-We think it’s tote-ally awesome.
+In 2015, Evansville Living teamed up with local screen printer Burnt Prairie Print Shop to create a limited edition, custom-designed tote bag.
+The Homegrown Market Tote was sold at St. Mary’s Market Days beginning July 16, 2015, and also was available directly from Tucker Publishing Group for $15.
+The premium cotton tote had a large bottom gusset and included a copy of the July/August magazine.
+We think it was tote-ally awesome.
 Happy shopping!